DamonOehlman/keg/docs/endpoints.md

 The following querystring options are supported:

+  - `since=%timestamp%`

-  - since=%timestamp% - get all the changes since the specified [monontonic-timestamp](https://github.com/dominictarr/monotonic-timestamp).
+     get all the changes since the specified [monontonic-timestamp](https://github.com/dominictarr/monotonic-timestamp).

+  - `includeDocs=true`

-  - includeDocs=true - get the docs in addition to the package and version information associated with a change
+    get the docs in addition to the package and version information associated with a change

+  - `live=true`

-  - live=true - once we hit the end continue to listen for new changes.
+    once we hit the end continue to listen for new changes.